eshaz/icecast-metadata-js/README.md

 * `metadataQueue.metadataQueue`
   * Returns the contents of the metadata queue
-* `metadataQueue.addMetadata(metadata, seconds)`
+* `metadataQueue.addMetadata(metadata: object, seconds: number)`
-  * Takes in `metadata` object and the `number` of seconds to delay the metadata update
+  * Takes in a `metadata` object and the number of seconds to delay the metadata update
   * Metadata time can be derived from the total number of stream bytes read since the latest buffer input.
 The buffer offset should be the total seconds of audio in the player buffer when the metadata was read.
-* `metadataQueue.getTimeByBytes()`
+* `metadataQueue.getTimeByBytes(numberOfBytes: number)`
-  * Takes in `number` of bytes read and derives the seconds to delay the metadata update based on the bitrate and number of stream bytes read for the current raw response.
+  * Takes in a number of bytes read and derives the seconds to delay the metadata update based on the bitrate and number of stream bytes read for the current raw response.
   * This can be used in place of an audio buffer offset; however, it is not as accurate as actually decoding the stream and getting the offset in seconds.
 * `metadataQueue.purgeMetadataQueue()`
   * Purges the metadata queue and clears any pending metadata updates.